Rayhan Asat: Advocacy

 In January 2021, Harvard student groups across multiple campuses organized an open letter to the US government and international community on behalf of Ekpar Asat and against the human rights abuses in Xinjiang.
 The Chinese government confirmed the fifteen-year prison sentence of Ekpar Asat to ABC News in January 2021, without details related to the charges or his location.
 In February 2021, in her role as president of the American Turkic Lawyers Association, Asat wrote an opinion article in NBC News calling for the Biden administration to take further action, and advocating for the passage of the Uyghur Forced Labor Prevention Act by the US Congress.
-Asat continued to lobby for the Biden administration to take action on behalf of her brother, and was one of the 50 authors of a March 2021 report by the Newlines Institute for Strategy and Policy that according to CNN, "claims that China's alleged actions in the Xinjiang region have violated every single provision in the United Nations' Genocide Convention."
+Asat continued to lobby for the Biden administration to take action on behalf of her brother, and was one of the 50 authors of a March 2021 report by the New Lines Institute for Strategy and Policy that according to CNN, "claims that China's alleged actions in the Xinjiang region have violated every single provision in the United Nations' Genocide Convention."

 On March 30, 2021, Asat attended an online Passover Seder hosted by Jewish World Watch for Uighurs, with the traditional seat left empty at the table in honor of the more than million people imprisoned or disappeared by China in the Xinjiang region.
 By then, both the Trump administration and the Biden administration had used the term genocide to describe the abuses perpetrated against Uighurs in Xinjiang, and legislation continued to be developed in the US Congress to better protect refugees and to ban the import of goods made in forced labor camps.
 In May 2021, Asat testified at a congressional hearing that debated a diplomatic boycott of the 2022 Winter Olympics in Beijing.

 In June 2021, Asat spoke at the Geneva Summit for Human Rights and Democracy about her brother, Uyghurs, and other ethnic minorities in China, as well as the internment camps and forced labor, and the complicity of the international community.
 On June 16, 2021, The Wall Street Journal published her commentary advocating for the 2022 Olympics to be relocated.
 In November 2021, Asat spoke at the Global Progressive Forum on human rights abuses and how to affect change in defense of democracy.
 At the invitation of President Joe Biden, Asat delivered remarks at the Summit for Democracy in December 2021.